UWPRG/LimPy/Langevin_Package/README.md

 ----
 ### Adding a New Potential

-While the Langevin_Package comes with potential functions already pre-loaded, a user can add new ones to the package in just a few easy steps!
+While the Langevin_Package comes with potential functions already pre-defined, a user can add new ones to the package in just a few easy steps!

 1) Open up `potential_functions.py` and add a new function following the template below.
 Just fill in the inputs.
 ```python